-In regard to pollution terminology, there is a great opportunity in harmonizing and standardizing it across the UN system.
-The mapping processed revealed the lack a common definition of pollution, which can be recognized as a challenge to assess the scope of related activities conducted by the UN system and consequently to properly identify capacity gaps and opportunities for collaboration.
+The mapping process revealed the lack of a common definition of pollution, which can be recognized as a challenge to assess the scope of related activities conducted by the UN system and consequently to properly identify capacity gaps and effectively implement opportunities for collaboration.
+There is a great opportunity in harmonizing and standardizing pollution related terminology across the UN system.

-Most UN entities organize their websites grouping their work in "topics", "action lines", "focus areas" or similar categories.
+The breadth of the term and the lack of an agreed categorization of the various types of pollution make it difficult to systematize and classify activities.
+Most UN entities organize their websites by grouping their work in "topics", "action lines", "focus areas" or similar categories.
 The term "pollution" is rarely among these main topics.
-With the exception of UNEP - that includes chemicals & pollution action as one of its three main areas of work - other entities refer to their efforts towards tackling pollution indirectly, for example, under categories like chemicals and waste; circular economy; and renewable energies.
+With the exception of UNEP - that includes "chemicals & pollution action" as one of its three main areas of work - no UN entity includes the term pollution in their main categories of work.
+Several agencies do refer to their efforts towards tackling pollution indirectly, for example, under categories like chemicals and waste; circular economy; and renewable energies.
 Some of the websites that do not consider pollution in their main categories, will include it in secondary level categorizations.
 This is the case of the World Bank Group that mentions "pollution management and environmental health" as one of the categories for which they fund projects.